isomerpages/sndgo-corp/_combating-covid-19/Flow of Verified Information.md

 # MaskGoWhere

-When the outbreak hit Singapore's shores, there was a surge in demand for facemasks, and many stores ran out of stocks.
+When the outbreak hit Singapore's shores, there was a surge in demand for face masks, and many stores ran out of stocks.
 On 30 January 2020, it was announced that each household would receive four surgical masks from specific distribution centres between 1 – 9 February 2020.

 GovTech created the [MaskGoWhere website](https://mask.gowhere.gov.sg/) for citizens to find the nearest centre to collect their masks based on their postal code within 48 hours.